 At 7, the circulators start to arrive, and the nurses in recovery arrive at 8 or 8:30 a.m.
 The surgeons start at 8 a.m., except on the busiest of mornings when they’ll begin at 7 or 7:30, Kilgore says.

 “The surgeons have a four-hour block and go until noon, and the afternoon surgeon starts at 12:30 p.m.,” she says.
 “Then I bring in a nurse that does all the breaks for the nursing staff, and I have an extra scrub tech to turn rooms over.”

 The biggest challenge is finding a good scrub tech, Kilgore says.
 “It takes a long time to train a good scrub tech.”

 The last staff will arrive at 8:30 or 9 a.m. and be one of the recovery people, relieving the last late person and following up on the last patients, she adds.

 Attend to employees’ emotional health: At the Cancer Treatment Centers of America, employees can attend a panel session to discuss an issue that concerns them, Schultz says.

 “About once a month, our folks come to speak on a panel about a particular instance or issue they need to share with others,” she explains.
 “This is multidisciplinary with nurses, physicians, pharmacists, and others who want to debrief or talk about something very personal for them or to share how they handled it.”

-For instance, one session involved a long-term patient who died.
-Some employees were very close to the patient and wanted to share their feelings about the loss, Schultz says.
+For instance, one session involved a long-term patient who had died.
+Some employees had gotten very close to the patient and wanted to share their feelings about the loss, Schultz says.